Stories from the Are You series:

-Dan’s brother was one of those who thought being married meant you could touch, you could flirt.
+Dan’s brother was that type who thought being married meant you could touch, you could flirt.
 Her fault if the woman took you seriously.
 Beloye had never taken Arnold seriously.
 He was that guy who chuckled at every stubbed toe, found the dirty joke in every innocent word…

 Crowed over even his Uno victories.

-Heidi, to Beloye (both per acquaintance and self-legend) always a widow, always working alone, had raised two boys, the older and the younger, the Lout and the Spoiled One, training each to the extremity of his stereotype.
-She doubted this was fair to Heidi, who’d learned to be Heidi, as surely as her sons had learned to be Arnold and Dan…this jokey assessment that had raised a smile and a, “Well, you’re the smart one, Beloye,” from Nola.
+Heidi, somehow always a widow, always working alone, had raised two boys, the older and the younger, the Lout and the Spoiled One, training each to the extremity of his stereotype.
+She doubted this was fair to Heidi, who’d learned to be Heidi as surely as her sons had learned to be Arnold and Dan…this jokey assessment that had raised a smile from Nola. (“You’re the smart one, Beloye.”)

 How could anyone be fair to anyone?

 Arnold’s eyes were asking her now, to listen and believe.
 “When we decided we couldn’t take any more, Nola left.
 She went to a motel for three days.”
 He sighed.
 “I can’t tell you.
 I felt like I’d been locked up in some lunatic asylum.
 And I didn’t know it until I woke up free.
 I could walk out the door of my own house and I didn’t have to… I didn’t have to answer five hundred questions.
 I didn’t have to run her goddamn errands.
 I could come back and the house was quiet.
 I could sit on the sofa and just think.
 Beloye…”

 He put his hand on her arm again.
 “I would actually—not kidding—rather be in jail than go on living the way I had to live before.
 If it happened again…”

 She had an awful vision… Arnold would bypass her and appeal to his mother, the three Tolhursts ganging up on her.